Main page Why is Marathon such a great game? Main page

 A most remarkable feature of this game, and other Bungie games as well, is that like System Shock, they do not have a ‘cheat’ feature.
 No cheat codes whatsoever!
 The only way of “cheating” is to save, then tune down the difficulty level and re-opening the game.
 This works, because although the difficulty level is saved, the preferences are used for the first reload of a game.

 The network play features of this game are similar to the other games, especially ROTT (something tells me this is not a coincidence, these games were also released on the very same day, by the way…) You can use any LAN to play with up to eight players.
 From Marathon 2 on, some innovative network games were introduced, like “Kill the Man With the Ball” (which is actually a skull, by the way), “Tag,” “King of the Hill,” and so on.
 When finishing, you get a nice “Post Carnage Report” with all kinds of statistics (including Total Carnage).
 And even nicer: every game you play (also in solo mode) is recorded, so you can play it back at any time!
-So this game certainly has nice networking features, unfortunately there was no support for Internet connections yet.
+So, this game certainly has nice networking features, unfortunately there was no support for Internet connections yet (this was added in the AlephOne port).

 Real-time audio over the network (like in ROTT) was also foreseen, but strangely enough worked worse on the newer PowerMacs than on the older models…